...

 Heat causes blood vessels to expand.

 Blood pressure may drop quickly after standing.
-This increases fall risk10, especially in enclosed bathrooms.
+This increases fall risk, especially in enclosed bathrooms.

 Risk Group Concern